vbadultgymnasticsclub/vbadultgymnasticsclub.github.io/pay.md

 # How to Pay
 We accept check, cash and Zelle with no service charge.

 Checks should be made out to "Virginia Beach Adult Gymnastics Club".
+You may pay per practice as a "drop in" or monthly (for a small discount).
 All monthly payments should be paid before your first practice of the month.

 Zelle: vbadultgymnasticsclub@gmail.com